matt9527-marist/MyObsidianNotes/Machine Learning/005 Regularization and Hyperparameter Tuning.md

 **2) Regularization**: Ways of controlling *overfitting* in the context of reducing the value of regression coefficients.
 Doing so completely leaves us with the *intercept*, but gives us various methods:
 *L2 (Ridge)* and *L1 (Lasso)* or *Elastic Net*, which is `rho L1 + (1-rho) L2`.
 **3) Tuning the Model**: #Hyperparameter Optimization.
 	- *Cross Validation*: suppose we have a dataset split into training and testing data.
-We will divide the training dataset KR
+We will divide the training dataset TR into K folds (fractions) of the same size.
+		- Suppose we need to tune our model.
+We will train the model with all of the TR data, b